ralphbean/presentations/taskwarrior.rst

 in a terminal
 -------------

-- Adding tasks
+- Adding and manipulating tasks
-- Projects
+- Projects and tags
-- Tags
 - Due dates
 - Waiting